timo282/current-research-feature-effects/README.md

 poetry install
 ```

 4a.
-If the specified Python Version is not found:
+If the specified Python Version (3.11 for this project) is not found:

 If the required Python Version is not installed on your device, install Python from the official [python.org](https://www.python.org/downloads) website.